SkipGS: Post-Densification Backward Skipping for Efficient 3DGS Training: Proposed Method

 \subsection{Backward Budget Calibration and Control}

 The view-adaptive backward gating in Eq.~\eqref{eq:gate} proposes skipping on low-utility views, but unconstrained skipping can starve optimization of gradient signal.
-We therefore enforce a \textbf{minimum backward budget} on average: when the cumulative backward ratio since post-densification phase start falls below a target minimum, we override the gating decision and force backward execution.
+We therefore enforce a \textbf{minimum backward budget} on average: when the cumulative backward ratio since the start of the post-densification phase falls below a target minimum, we override the gating decision and force backward execution.

 Let $g_t\in\{0,1\}$ indicate whether post-densification iteration $t$ executes backward.
 We maintain the cumulative backward ratio

 Since $g_t$ is decided online, we apply the budget-floor check using the ratio \emph{before} making the current decision: